exponential-decay/skeleton-test-suite-generator/README.md

-Herein lies a tool for the automated generation of digital objects based on the digital signatures documented in the PRONOM database maintained by The National Archives, UK (PRONOM Data is licensed under the Open Government Licence (OGL): http://www.nationalarchives.gov.uk/doc/open-government-licence/
+Herein lies a tool for the automated generation of digital objects based on the digital signatures documented in the PRONOM database maintained by The National Archives, UK: PRONOM Data is licensed under the Open Government Licence (OGL): http://www.nationalarchives.gov.uk/doc/open-government-licence/

 The skeleton-test-suite-generator serves to fill the gap that exists whereby